Kryha/KREAd/docs/glossary.md

 Once the market listing is created, it will be visible at kread.app/shop, where any user can buy it (provided they have enough IST to cover the set asking price + fees).
 The user sets the asking price via the offer's want property, then Agoric's [Offer Safety](https://docs.agoric.com/glossary/#offer-safety) guarantees they will either receive the asking price and transfer the asset to the buyer, or maintain the right to cancel the offer (and receive their asset back).

-KREAd does not impose a time limit to market entries, as long as its creator does not cancel it it will be available for a counter party to fulfill the offer.
+KREAd does not impose a time limit to market entries.
+As long as its creator does not cancel it, it will be available for a counter party to fulfill the offer.

 When a new entry is added using a sell method, the list of market entries on Agoric's storage node is updated, allowing the KREAd frontend to display the new offer in kread.app/shop.